Three briefings before a crisis

 “If Ward's suspicions are right, he's a full blown renfield now.”

-“Well that's a mess that needs cleaning, assuming he survives.
+Only an expert would have seen Harvey's hesitation before answering.
+“Well, that's a mess that needs cleaning, assuming he survives.
 What's his politics?”

 “No coven, no faction.”